 Spot-On Pet Tick Drops

-Spot-on products or flea and tick drops are a popular choice because they are quick and convenient to use and they do not cause much stress or disruption to pets.
-Most spot-on products offer one product for cats and another for dogs and they cannot be used on animals younger than 12 weeks old.
+Spot-on products, also known as pet tick and flea drops, are a popular choice of tick treatment because they are quick and convenient to use and they do not cause much stress or disruption to pets.
+Tick and flea drops typically come in formulas for dogs and cats and should not be used on animals younger than 12 weeks old.

 It is very important that you get the product directly on the animal's skin for it to work properly.
-Most Spot-on treatments direct the user to part the pet's hair between the shoulder blades and squeeze out the entire contents directly onto the skin.
-Applying the product between the animal's shoulder blades will usually stop the animal from licking the application spot.
+Most spot-on treatments direct the user to part the pet's hair between the shoulder blades and squeeze out the entire contents directly onto the skin.
+Applying the product between the animal's shoulder blades will usually prevent the animal from licking the application spot.

-Ticks will start to die within 24 hours of the spot on product application.
+Ticks will start to die within 24 hours of the application of drops.
 Some ticks may die while still attached to your animal.
-It is important to follow your veterinarians instructions on how to remove a tick using tweezers.
-Most spot-on treatments should be re-applied every 4-6 weeks to maintain control.
+It is important to follow your veterinarians instructions on how to remove ticks using tweezers.
+Most drop treatments should be reapplied every 4-6 weeks to maintain control.
 As always, consult the product label and your veterinarian to be sure a product is suitable to use on your pet.

-A flea and tick bath with medicated shampoo will offer immediate kill of the ticks that are on the animal.
-Be sure to read the product label of the shampoo you use as many have species or age restrictions that must be followed to insure your pet's safety.
+A flea and tick bath with medicated shampoo will offer an immediate kill of the ticks that are on the animal.
+Be sure to read the label of the shampoo as many products have species or age restrictions, and therefore might not be suitable for your pet.

-The downside to using flea and tick shampoos is that most cats and many dogs do not like to get bathed and can become stressed out during bath time.
-It is important to note that most flea and tick shampoos only offer an immediate contact kill to the ticks that are present on the animal at the time of the bath but will not stop the animal from becoming re-infested.
+The downside to using a flea and tick medicated bath is that most animals hate bathing and can become stressed.
+It is important to note that flea and tick baths only kill the ticks that are on the animal at the time of the bath.
+Most shampoos do not prevent further infestations.

 Some ticks may die while still attached to your animal.
-It is very important that you follow your veterinarian's instruction on how to remove a tick using tweezers.
+It is very important that you follow your veterinarian's instruction on how to remove ticks using tweezers.

 Pet Tick Spray